codeware-sthlm/codeware/packages/nx-payload/README.md

 > [!TIP]
 > More information can be found on the official [Payload Database](https://payloadcms.com/docs/database/overview) page.

-## Developer Experience (DX) Targets
+## Developer Experience (DX)

 > [!IMPORTANT]
 > DX targets are only available when **inference** is enabled

-Generated applications come with a set of Nx targets to help you get started.
+Generated applications come with a set of opinionatedtargets to improve developer experience.
+These targets are prefixed with `dx:` are optional to use.

 > [!TIP]
 > Display all the targets with extensive details for an application